 2.3.4 The remarks section is an important element of the NAT track message.
 Included is essential information for operators that may vary greatly from day to day.
-The Remarks may also include details of special flight planning considerations, reminders of ongoing initiatives (e.g., Data Link Mandate or RLatSM trials), planned amendments to NAT operations, or active NOTAMS referencing airspace restrictions.
-The remarks section of the Night-time Eastbound OTS Message will also include important information on appropriate clearance delivery frequency assignments.
+The Remarks may also include details of special flight planning considerations, reminders of ongoing initiatives (e.g., Data Link Mandate or PBCS trials), planned amendments to NAT operations, or active NOTAMS referencing airspace restrictions.
+The remarks section of both the Westbound and Eastbound OTS Messages will identify any designated PBCS tracks.
+The Eastbound OTS Message will also include important information on appropriate clearance delivery frequency assignments.